epam/EPAM-AI-RUN-Marketplace/README.md

 ℹ️ If you use Windows, please use linux shells such as Git Bash, WSL, etc

+## 2.7.
+Active Subscription in AWS Marketplace.

+Before you start deployment, please ensure that you have an active subscription to the EPAM AI/Run™ for AWS Migration and Modernization in the [AWS Marketplace](https://aws.amazon.com/marketplace/pp?sku=86jeke9oer4t5bdyryfgyya7h).
+After subscription activation the links to AWS ECR with required images and helm charts will be visible for you.
+You need them for deployment.
+Also, you can choose the version of the product you install.
+> **Replace the dummy resource link `valid-link-to-aws-ecr.dkr.ecr.us-east-1.amazonaws.com` and version `x.y.z` with correct ones in the commands and configuration files where necessary.**

 # 3. EPAM AI/Run™ for AWS Migration and Modernization deployment architecture